tortoise-tts-tools/tortoise-tts-guide/README.md

 Jump to: [Inference](#inference) - [Fine-Tuning](#fine-tuning)

-Tortoise (TorToiSe) TTS is one of the best TTS (text-to-speech) programs available.
-In fact, it is even rumored to power the popular ElevenLabs TTS service.

-The goal of this is to make Tortoise TTS accessible for all, without having to pay for ElevenLabs!

-Tortoise TTS is remarkably slow, however there are several enhancements we can use to speed it up.

-Before we begin: I do NOT endorse any repo/website/etc linked here.
-USE AT YOUR OWN RISK!!!
+Tortoise TTS stands as a leading text-to-speech (TTS) program renowned for its exceptional capabilities.
+It has gained considerable recognition, with some suggesting that it may power the highly acclaimed ElevenLabs TTS service.

+My primary objective is to ensure the accessibility of Tortoise TTS to a wider audience, eliminating the need for costly ElevenLabs subscriptions.
+Although Tortoise TTS exhibits a noticeably slower performance, there exist numerous enhancements at our disposal to optimize its speed and efficiency.

+It is important to note that I do not endorse any models listed in this guide.
+Use this guide at your own risk!

 ## Discuss (all things) Tortoise TTS